TheTrueFlopsy/libavr/README.md

 but does not need a running task scheduler to function.

 ### avr/spihelper.h – SPI Helpers
-Helper module SPI communication.
+Helper module for SPI communication.
 Currently only provides initialization routines for the SPI hardware peripheral.

 **NOTE:** This module does not depend on the task scheduler.